Musée d’Orsay

 The museum at night

 The architect first appointed was Eugène Hénard.
-He intended to use industrial material on the facade facing the Louvre.
+He intended to use industrial materials on the facade facing the Louvre.
 Facing fierce protests from preservationists, the Compagnie d’Orléans decided to hold a competition supervised by a parliamentary commission.
-The winner of this contest was Victor Laloux, who had also designed the railway station in Tours, France.
+The winner of this contest was the Beaux-Arts architect Victor Laloux, who before had designed the railway station in Tours, France.

 The Railway Station…

 The Gare d’Orsay was inaugurated on the 14th of July 1900 for the Paris World Exposition and was considered a masterpiece of industrial architecture.
 But soon the platforms had become too short for the now much longer trains and as early as 1939, the Gare d’Orsay was out of use as a train station.
-Over time, it was used as a parking lot, as a shooting stand, as a theatre location and even as a reception center for prisoners of war.
+Over time, it was used as a parking lot, a shooting stand, a theater location and even a reception center for prisoners of war.

 …Turned into a Museum